 Becoming a grandparent is a special event in one’s life, and grandparents often form close and meaningful bonds with their…

-Does The Court Take Into Consideration A Child’s Preferences In A Custody Dispute
+Does The Court Take Into Consideration A Child’s Preferences In A Custody Dispute?

 Child Custody in Pennsylvania is determined based on a variety of factors.
 The custody laws in Pennsylvania list 16 factors that courts are supposed to consider when making a custody determination.
 None of those custody factors are controlling by themselves.
 Judges look at all factors and try to reach a decision that is in the best interests of the children.

 One of the custody factors in Pennsylvania is “the well-reasoned preference of the child, based on the child’s maturity and judgment.”
 However, there is no set age when child’s preference becomes applicable to a custody case.
 Although, obviously, greater weight is placed on the preference of older children.
-That is because the older a child gets, the more intelligent and informed their views and opinions become and the easier it is for them to articulate their feelings.
+This is because the older a child gets, the more intelligent and informed their views and opinions become and the easier it is for them to articulate their feelings.

-A judge will consider a custody evaluation discussing the child’s preference and/or interview the child.
-If a custody evaluation done in your case by a psychologist or other professional and the report discusses your child’s preferences, the judge will almost certainly take that into consideration instead of interviewing the child directly.
+A judge will consider a custody evaluation done in your case by a psychologist or other professional that discusses your child’s preferences.
+The judge will almost certainly take this into consideration instead of interviewing the child directly.
 If no such report exists, or if there is a dispute over the report, the judge will typically interview the child at the request of one of the parties.
 The interview is usually informal and takes place in the judge’s chambers.
 This process is less stressful for the child than being examined in open court.

-It’s not a good idea to questions a young child about his or her preferences.
+It’s not a good idea to question a young child about his or her preferences.
 Young children may not understand the process or may feel obligated to just make an arbitrary choice of one parent over the other.
 This could result in a custody situation that is not truly in the best interest of the child.

 If you are experiencing a custody issue, get in contact with us.
-The experienced and knowledgeable attorneys at Cooley & Handy can help you navigate this delicate area of family law
+The experienced and knowledgeable attorneys at Cooley & Handy can help you navigate this delicate area of family law.